 4. Maximize operational efficiency.

 Schedule providers based on productivity (i.e., match slow and fast providers).
-Make it easy for physicians to view their schedule, request time off, and swap shifts through an intuitive mobile app.
+Plus, make it easy for physicians to view their schedule, request time off, and swap shifts through an intuitive mobile app.

 Using optimized radiology scheduling to advance your value management

 Relative value units, or RVUs, have long been the standard for productivity measurement in radiology.
-As healthcare increasingly shifts to a value-based care model, however, these traditional measurements are aging quickly.
+However, as healthcare increasingly shifts to a value-based care model, these traditional measurements are aging quickly.
 Value-based models in radiology, meanwhile, have the power to boost organizational productivity while guarding against physician burnout.